ATOMIC STRUCTURE ANALOGIES

 Parking lot rows are analogous to the energy levels in an atom in the following ways:

-Different numbers of electrons are found in different energy levels.
-Similarly, not all rows will hold the same number of cars, depending on the location and shape of the rows.
+levels.
+Similarly, not all rows will hold the same number of cars,

 Source: Original